vocoWone/java-simple/README.md

-# springboot-simple
+# java-simple

-Demo for spring-boot
+Demo for Java